 It’s worth mentioning that portion sizes are tricker with babies under 1.
 There are lots of things to take into account – babies have different metabolic rates, making their appetites difficult to pin down.
 Teething and illness will also affect a baby’s appetite.
 When you start to wean, don’t be surprised if your baby’s appetite seems unpredictable – from day to day and week to week.

 If you find yourself wondering if you are feeding your little one the correct portion size, here’s some helpful guides showing the average portion size for a 1 to 4 year old (depending on their appetite on that day):

-These portion sizes are average amounts and some children will want to eat more, and some less than this.
+Remember these portion sizes are average amounts: some children will want to eat more and some less.
 You can be reassured that if your little one is eating within the range of portion sizes of a particular food, then he/she is eating enough of that food.
 Plus, children aged 1-4 years don’t eat set portion sizes like many adults do.
 In general, if your 1–4-year-old is taller or more active he/she will eat larger portions of some foods than if he/she is smaller or less active.

 Creating guidelines in line with Public Health England

 In line with the latest Public Health England (PHE) Change4Life campaign which encourages parents to select ‘100 calorie snacks, 2 a day max’, all Kiddylicious snacks are developed to be less than 100 calories per serving.